emile22/sustainability/draft-stephan-legacy-path-eco-design.md

   * firmware component must expose the monitoring and the actionable functions to the software components
   * software component must be updated or added to operate these new capabilities

-Legacy hardware component are designed for being rarely stop and re-started.
-The rythm of start/stop supported by the component must be documented immediatly in the datasheet.
+Legacy hardware components are designed for being rarely stoped and re-started.
+The rythm of start/stop supported by such components must be documented to prevent wrong usage of their real capacity.
+This must be present in the datasheet and exposed by the components themselve.

 # Gain measurements